jeniyat/WNUT_2020_NER/code/Readme.md

 # The evaluation system:

 We provided the NER evalutation scipt in the [eval directory](./eval/Readme.md).
-To run the evalutaiton systeme the participants are required to produce entity sequence for each sentence and submit the predictions as either [StandOff format](../data/Readme.md##-The-standoff-format:) or [CoNLL format](../data/Readme.md##-The-conll-format:).
+To run the evalutaiton system the participants are required to produce entity sequence for each sentence and submit the predictions as either [StandOff format](../data/Readme.md##-The-standoff-format:) or [CoNLL format](../data/Readme.md##-The-conll-format:).

 # The utility scripts: